Top tips to protect your health and wellbeing during the lockdown

 - If you have to watch TV before you go to bed, watch something positive and uplifting

-Keep in touch during lockdown
+Keep in touch during the lockdown

 It’s isolating not being able to socialise with friends and family as you would normally do.
 Mum’s missed out on being pampered on Mother’s day, we missed sharing Easter Eggs and probably many birthday celebrations have been postponed – including Her Majesty The Queen.
 Happy Birthday ma’am!!

-Social media has had it’s fair share of criticism over the years, however, it’s been a blessing for so many of us.
+Social media has had it’s a fair share of criticism over the years, however, it’s been a blessing for so many of us.
 What a great way for everyone, friends, and family to keep in touch and still see each other.
 There’s been more interaction and communication during lockdown than there was before the lockdown.

 There have been so many activities on social media and it’s great to see so many events, meetings, classes, and lessons continuing online.
 The conversations with family and friends have been great to witness and some people admitting they now spend more time communicating than they did prior to the lockdown.